MDMichaelMD/MDMichaelMD/README.md

 - 👋 Hi, I’m @MDMichaelMD
 - 👀 I’m interested in Engineering and Medicine
 - 🌱 I’m currently learning ...
-MCAT topics and extra things I probs should not
+Medical topics and extra things I probs should not
 - 💞️ I’m looking to collaborate on ...
 Helping me navigate GITHUB
 - 📫 How to reach me ...
 N/a atm
 - 😄 Pronouns: ...Your awesomeness